calnix/zk-bootcamp/Course-notes/4. Bilinear Pairings/Notes.md

 Symmetric is where the input groups are the same: e: G₁ == G₂.
 Asymmetric they would be different.

 One could think of G₁, G₂, and Gᴛ being different elliptic curve equations, possibly modulo different primes, and that would be valid because those are different groups.
-> In practice we use asymmetric groups
+> In practice we use asymmetric groups.
+No one has figured out for symmetric groups.
 > For asymmetric groups, the curve order of each ecc group must be the same.

+## How are pairings done

+- Miller Loop is used to do pairings
+- assume its a blackbox like SHA-256

 ## Field Extensions